If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Olive oil means different things to different people.
 For some, it’s simply a healthy alternative to other oils.
 This, of course, leads to picking the cheapest bottle on the shelf and using it to grease pans or occasionally drizzle on a salad.
 Others, who sit at the opposite end of the scale, use olive oil in a different way entirely.
 For them, picking the best olive oil is the same as picking the right cheese, wine or balsamic vinegar, and the process requires time, passion and knowledge.
 In essence, it requires love.

-You might think olive oil sounds too good to be true.
-But, it’s not.
-And, there are many more reasons why olive oil is one of the best ingredients to utilize when dipping, cooking or frying.
-Here’s a few of them:
+There are many more reasons why olive oil is one of the best ingredients to utilize when dipping, cooking, or frying.
+Here are a few of them:

 - Vs. Other Oils – Although there has been a recent boom in alternative cooking oils, such as coconut and avocado, olive oil remains king when all benefits are considered.
 All oils are fats, but olive oil (especially EVOO) is more versatile and promotes a healthier lifestyle than others.